mpv-player/mpv/DOCS/man/en/options.rst

 --joystick, --no-joystick
     Enable/disable joystick support.
 Enabled by default.

---keepaspect, --no-keepaspect
-    Keep window aspect ratio when resizing windows.
-Enabled by default.
-By default mpv tries to keep the correct video aspect ratio by instructing the window manager to maintain window aspect when resizing, and by adding black bars if the window manager nevertheless allows window shape to change. --no-keepaspect disables window manager aspect hints and scales the video to completely fill the window without regard for aspect ratio.
+--no-keepaspect, --keepaspect
+    --no-keepaspect will always stretch the video to window size, and will disable the window manager hints that force the window aspect ratio.
+    (Ignored in fullscreen mode.)

 --key-fifo-size=<2-65000>
     Specify the size of the FIFO that buffers key events (default: 7).
 If it